-There are two timers-Timer A and Timer B. Timer A is intended mainly for generating the clock for various peripherals, baud clock for the serial ports, a periodic clock for clocking Parallel Ports D and E, or for generating periodic interrupts.
-Timers A1-A7 are general-purpose timers, and Timers A8-A10 are dedicated to specific peripherals.
+There are two timers-Timer A and Timer B. Timer A is intended mainly for generating the baud clock for the serial ports, a periodic clock for clocking parallel ports D and E, or for generating periodic interrupts.
 Timer B can be used for the same functions, but it cannot generate the baud clock.
 Timer B is more flexible when it can be used because the program can read the time from a continuously running counter and events can be programmed to occur at a specified future time.